stef-k/meteor_bash_completions/README.md

 ```
 ## Installation:

-Put it somewhere accessible for your user, for this exapmle we assume
+Put it somewhere accessible for your user, for this example we assume
 the directory `/home/myuser/meteor.bash`, in your `.bash_profile` or
 `.bashrc` paste the following: